PareenitaShirsath/TraceGreen/README.md

 ## 📌 Real-World Use Cases

-💡 **For Individuals**: Track personal carbon emissions and adopt eco-friendly habits.
+💡 **For Individuals**:- Track personal carbon emissions and adopt eco-friendly habits.
-🏢 **For Companies**: Raise employee awareness and create sustainability reports.
+🏢 **For Companies**:- Raise employee awareness and create sustainability reports.
-🎓 **For Students**: Learn about environmental impact through interactive tools.
+🎓 **For Students**:- Learn about environmental impact through interactive tools.
-🌍 **For Environmentalists**: Advocate for sustainable living based on data insights.
+🌍 **For Environmentalists**:- Advocate for sustainable living based on data insights.

 ---